zaoyang/30-days-of-web-development/day-20/day-20.cq.md

 ### Python: Bring on the Data

 Python has grown into a very popular language used for software development, infrastructure management, and data science.
-It is also a key driver in big data analytics and artificial intelligence (AI)[^python].
+It is also a key driver in big data analytics and artificial intelligence (AI).

 Python can be used for desktop General User Interface (a.k.a.
 GUI) applications; think of any application you download and put on your computer.
-For example, Dropbox's Desktop interface is built using Python[^dropbox].
+For example, Dropbox's Desktop interface is built using [Python](https://realpython.com/world-class-companies-using-python/#dropbox).

 ![](public/assets/dropbox.png)